 Healthy bedtime routines

 Do you have difficulties with insomnia?
 Is it hard to fall asleep?
-Have a look at your bedtime routines and tips on how to develope healthy bedtime routines
+Have a look at your bedtime routines and tips on how to develope a healthy sleep hygiene

 A lot of people like to stay up late and there are many reasons for it.
 For example, getting a chance to relax and unwind after a long day.
 This time may be spent scrolling through social media or watching Netflix for some people while others like to enjoy the calm evening hours with some tea and a good book.

-Regardless of your preferences, you are most likely not a stranger to the temptation that many people are faced with before bedtime that can have negative impacts on healthy bedtime routines.
+You are most likely not a stranger to the temptation that many people are faced with before bedtime.
 “Just one more episode” or “It’s not THAT late” are thoughts most of us are familiar with.
-Nevertheless, this prolonged activity often comes at the cost of some well-needed shuteye and hinders us from greeting the next day with a refreshed mind.
+Nevertheless, some bedtime routines often come at the cost of some well-needed shuteye and hinder us from greeting the next day with a refreshed mind.

-To help you find your balance, Nuna has a tool all about building healthy bedtime routines so if you want some help with planning a new bedtime then try out the tool "Reassessing Bedtime" by downloading Nuna today.
+To help you find your balance, Nuna has a tool all about building helpful bedtime routines.
+If you want some help with planning a new bedtime then try out the tool "Reassessing Bedtime" by downloading Nuna today.